JonasPrimbs/movesense-ble-ecg-firmware/README.md

 A custom firmware for [Movesense Sensor devices](https://www.movesense.com/) which implements a Bluetooth Low Energy (BLE) GATT electrocardiograph (ECG) voltage and movement measurements.

+### **WARNING: DUE TO RESTRICTIONS IN THE MOVESENSE FIRMWARE, THE ECG SERVICE AND THE MOVEMENT OBJECT SIZE CHARACTERISTIC ARE DISABLED!**
+A workaround is provided in branch `movement-workaround`.

 This Repository is forked from **version 2.0.0** of the [official Movesense Device Library](https://bitbucket.org/movesense/movesense-device-lib/).

 *Due to some issues with firmware v2.1.X, the connections via Web Bluetooth are not possible.*